margo/specification/system-design/margo-api-reference/workload-api/api-req-security-details.md

 2. Decrypt the digital signature using the public key to get the original hash value
 3. Generate a SHA-256 hash value for the requests's body
 4. Ensure the generated hash value matches the hash value from the message

-## Workload Management Functions
-### Set Workload(s) Desired State
-- The device's management client MUST retrieve the device's set of desired state files from the Workload Fleet Manager.
-    - Following the retrieval of the desired state(s), the device MUST orchestrate the changes locally via the provider.
-- The Workload Fleet Management supplier's solution MUST maintain a storage repository to store the managed edge device's associated set of desired state files.
-    - Margo does not dictate how the desired state files are stored, other than ensuring they are available upon request via API definition.
-### Report the Workload's Deployment Status
-- The device's management client MUST provide the Workload's Deployment Status, in case there is a change indicated in the device's set of desired state files.

-For details on the API and objects exchanged refer  [Desired State API](Margo-api-reference/desired-state-api/desired-state.md) and the [Deployment Status API](Margo-api-reference/device-api/deployment-status.md)

-## Device Specific Functions
-### Device Capability Update
-- The device MUST provide the WFM with a list of capabilities after the Management Interface is initialized.
-The device's management client must be informed of these capabilities by the device.
-- Following the initial upload of device capabilities to the device's management client, the device MUST update the WFM with an updated list of capabilities in case the device detects a change in capabilities.

-For details on the API and objects exchanged refer  [Device Capability API](Margo-api-reference/device-api/device-capabilities.md)